-- One or more advanced courses, including assessment (which the PhD student must pass), worth a total of at least six credits;2 - One or more methodological courses, including assessment (which the PhD student must pass), worth a total of at least six credits; - Mandatory PhD courses may include both those organised by UAntwerp's FBE as PhD courses offered by other educational institutions and organisations; - The FBE Faculty Doctoral Committee (FDC) determines the list of internal PhD courses.
-The FDC-FBE may add additional courses to this list at the request of a particular department; - PhD students may also choose to take external PhD courses in consultation with their supervisors and following approval from the FDC-FBE.
-External PhD-level courses are to be presented to the FDC-FBE for approval by the PhD student prior to the start of the course along with the following information: - o the course is part of a doctoral study programme or aimed at PhD students - o description of the course - o number of credits that the course is worth (if unavailable, the student workload in hours, which the FDC-FBE will then use to allocate credits) - o form of assessment; courses that do not include an assessment are not accepted; - The FDC-FBE may decide to alter the number of credits assigned to external courses according to the University of Antwerp regulations on student workload; - Examinations for advanced courses and methodological courses (min. six credits each) must be passed within a period of two academic years after admission to the FBE PhD programme;3 - A maximum of 12 credits can be allocated to courses in Competence Category A. It is possible to earn extra credits for courses under Competence Category B (see below).
+- One or more advanced courses, including assessment (which the PhD student must pass), worth a total of at least six credits. - One or more methodological courses, including assessment (which the PhD student must pass), worth a total of at least six credits. - Mandatory PhD courses may include both those organised by UAntwerp's FBE as PhD courses offered by other educational institutions and organisations. - The FBE Faculty Doctoral Committee (FDC) determines the list of internal PhD courses.
+The FDC-FBE may add additional courses to this list at the request of a particular department. - PhD students may also choose to take external PhD courses in consultation with their supervisors and following approval from the FDC-FBE.
+External courses are to be presented to the FDC-FBE for approval by the PhD student prior to the start of the course along with the following information: - o The course is part of a doctoral study programme or aimed at PhD students, or the course is part of a Master's program.
+In this case, a motivation from the supervisor should be added.
+Only Master's courses taken from academic year 2025-2026 onwards are eligible for approval. - Description of the course. - Number of credits that the course is worth (if unavailable, the student workload in hours, which the FDC-FBE will then use to allocate credits). - Form of assessment; courses that do not include an assessment are not accepted. - The FDC-FBE may decide to alter the number of credits assigned to external courses according to the University of Antwerp regulations on student workload. - Examinations for advanced courses and methodological courses (min. six credits each) must be passed within a period of two academic years after admission to the FBE PhD programme. - A maximum of 12 credits can be allocated to courses in Competence Category A. It is possible to earn extra credits for courses under Competence Category B (see below).